I Was a Simple Man

 I Was a Simple Man is an American family drama film written and directed by Christopher Makoto Yogi.
 The film stars Steve Iwamoto, Constance Wu, Tim Chiou and Kanoa Goo.

 The film has its world premiere at the 2021 Sundance Film Festival on January 29, 2021, and received a limited theatrical release in the United States on November 19, 2021, by Strand Releasing.

-Plot
+Premise

 As a family in Hawai'i faces the imminent death of their eldest, the ghosts of the past haunt the countryside.